 An organization crisis could be defined as something that involves one or more of the following events: creates a negative impact on the financial condition of the organization; threatens to disrupt or even eliminate product lines; poses as a health risk to employees, consumers or the environment and compromises or obliterates the organization’s reputation.

-Another dimension of the definition of an organizational crisis includes the unexpectedness of a crises often due to human limits of perception, failing to proactively detect trends that foresee crises and engaging in the complicated psychological defense mechanism of denial.
+Another dimension of the definition of an organizational crisis includes the unexpectedness of a crisis often due to human limits of perception, failing to proactively detect trends that foresee crises and engaging in the complicated psychological defense mechanism of denial.

 Characterizing organizational crises should also incorporate examples of crises types that frequently test crisis plans implemented by aggressively thorough companies.
 These types include but are not limited to: